Frequently Asked Questions

 Is anyone at HeadsUpGuys available for an interview?

 - We’re happy to do interviews to help raise awareness of depression and suicide among men.
-Connect with us at email@example.com.
+Please see our About Us page for more information on our team and connect with us at [email protected].

 How to support HeadsUpGuys